hmalatini/redis-monitor-output-analyser/README.md

-# Redis Monitor Output analyser
+# Redis Monitor Output analyzer
 Quick program to analyse results of the MONITOR command from the redis-cli

 ## How to use it